Things You Didn't Know About Champagne Bubbles Things You Didn't Know About Champagne Bubbles

 Champagne is a sparkling wine that originated and is produced in the Champagne wine region of France.
 The Romans were the first ones to plant vineyards there and cultivated them by the 5th century.

 Legend has it that Dom Pérignon invented sparkling wine.
-This is actually untrue, though he did make important contributions to the production process of still and sparkling Champagne wines.
+This is actually untrue, though he did make important contributions to the production process of still and Sparkling Champagne wines.

 The special thing about Champagne is that the sourcing of grapes is exclusively from one region.
 There are specific grape-pressing methods that are strictly adhered to throughout the region.